CtrlK

 Conciseness

-The skill is extremely verbose at ~350+ lines.
-It explains basic CLI patterns Claude already knows (how to run `gh auth login`, `vercel login`, etc.), includes a lengthy bash validation script that could be referenced as a file, and repeats deployment connection steps in multiple formats (CLI, dashboard, todos).
-The Render section alone has 5 sub-steps for what is essentially 'connect repo and set API key'.
-Much of this is reference documentation Claude could derive from tool help.
+The skill is extremely verbose at ~350 lines.
+It explains basic CLI patterns Claude already knows (how to run `gh auth login`, how curl works, what branch protection is), includes a full validation bash script that could be referenced as a file, and repeats deployment connection steps in multiple formats.
+The Render section alone has 5 sub-steps with extensive inline commentary.
+Much of this could be condensed to a concise reference table with commands.

 1 / 3